siesta-project/flos/Docs/source/content/basics.rst

 SIESTA Intermediate Points
 ..........................

-When you run SIESTA with FLOOK enabled you have 6 **intermediate point** to communicate:
+When you run SIESTA with FLOOK enabled you have 7 **intermediate point** to communicate:
   (1) Right after reading initial options
   (2) Right before SCF step starts, but at each MD step (3) At the start of each SCF step
   (4) After each SCF has finished
-  (5) When moving the atoms, right after the FORCES step (6) When SIESTA is complete, just before it exists
+  (5) When moving the atoms, right after the FORCES step (6) When SIESTA start Analyse (Post-Processing)
+  (7) When SIESTA is complete, just before it exists

 We call above **intermediate points** state in lua script you could communicate with SIESTA viastate defination like this: ::